ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli/new-project.md

     └── state.rs
 ```

-There are few notable things:
+There are a few notable things:
-* `.cargo/config` defines few `cargo` aiases to make things simpler.
+* `.cargo/config` defines a few `cargo` aliases to simplify things.
 * `Cargo.toml` defines a `run-script` called `optimize` to get an optimized build which is super important
 when you want to test your contracts on a chain.
 * `integration_tests.rs` contains a basic integration test scenario with `cosmwasm-orchestrate`.
 It is our great